mufkuw/m-paperless/docs/usage.md

 ## Architecture

-Paperless-ngx consists of the following components:
+M-Paperless consists of the following components:

 - **The webserver:** This serves the administration pages, the API, and the new frontend.
 This is the main tool you'll be using to interact